I invited my new friend, Andi, from (lunch it punch it) to join me on a brewery tour in the heart of Over the Rhine in Cincinnati.

 The tour takes you to the streets in historic Over the Rhine.

 Over the Rhine is one of the countries largest historic districts and has the largest collection of 19th Century Italianate architectures.

 The tour gives you the history behind so many of the buildings that you might have overlooked.

 In the 1890s, Christian Morelein was the 4th largest brewer in the United States with 80% consumed locally.
 Notice that the original building windows were round like kegs.

 During our tour, we also got to see hops in their simplest form.

-Our tour showed us the original Christian Moerlein complex that became one of the largest breweries in the US before prohibition, and the Clyffside brewery which was a building with a lot of character and brewery detailed design.
+He showed us the original Christian Moerlein complex that became one of the largest breweries in the US before prohibition.
+We also visited the former Clyffside brewery which was a building with a lot of character and brewery detailed design.